What to Expect

 We are a diverse group made up of people of varied age, race and backgrounds.
 It is not uncommon to see people wearing everything from suits to sandals.
 People are friendly, so come early and stay late to meet some people.
 The atmosphere at Redeemer is broadly evangelical.
 Many of our members have come from Bible Church, Presbyterian, Baptist, and other backgrounds.
 Many come with no church background at all.

-In the Fall and in the Spring, we offer Children's Sunday School (Birth through 6th Grade - meet in the Education Building), as well as Youth & Adult Bible Study classes (2nd floor of Education Building) from 9:15 - 10:15 a.m.
+In the Fall and in the Spring, we offer Children's Sunday School (Birth through 5th Grade - meet in the Education Building), as well as Youth (6th-12th Grades on the 2nd floor of the Worship Center) & Adult Bible Study classes (in the Fellowship Hall) from 9:30 - 10:30 a.m.
 These classes are an excellent way to prepare our hearts and minds for worship as well as develop relationships and enjoy fellowship with others.
 Discipleship Hour occurs weekly during the Spring and Fall and takes a short break during Winter and Summer.

 The music we sing at Redeemer Church is a blend of old and new.
 We love the doctrinally rich hymns of the past, as well as the substantive songs of the present.
 Overall, we strive for a consistent philosophy in worship rather than a particular style.
 We strongly prefer congregational singing, which emphasizes the gathered body singing praise to God with one voice, over performed music, which tends to spotlight the abilities of some while encouraging passivity in others.
 While you may hear a broad range of instruments from violin, brass instruments, piano, organ, electric guitars and drums the purpose of all these instruments is to undergird and strengthen congregational singing.